-The individual measures can also be combined in a synthetic indicator, better able to capture the underlying uncertainty process in the economy by smoothing away the noise inherent in any particular measure.
-The synthetic index of uncertainty for Portugal (SIU-PT) aggregates four of the above listed proxies, namely the ICSF, the EPU, UNC1B and UNC3, which were chosen because of their timeliness and to cover the three categories of uncertainty measures.
+The individual measures can also be combined in a synthetic indicator, better able to capture the underlying uncertainty process in the economy by smoothing away the noise inherent to any particular measure.
+The synthetic index of uncertainty for Portugal (SIU-PT) aggregates four of the above listed proxies, namely the ICSF, EPU, UNC1B and UNC3, which were chosen because of their timeliness and to cover the three categories of uncertainty measures.
 The index is a weighted average of the standardized components, where the weights are 1/3 for the ICSF, 1/3 for the EPU and 1/3 for a simple average of the two survey-based measures UNC1B and UNC3.

-Figures 1-5 present all the above described uncertainty proxies for Portugal.11 As there is no track record of "known" uncertainty levels for the Portuguese economy, with which to compare the evolution of the uncertainty indicators, a graphical inspection can only assess whether that evolution is plausible.
-We start by checking whether the peaks in the indicators coincide with potentially relevant political/economic events, both domestic and international.
-The shaded areas in the charts identify the last three recessions in Portugal, with the last two being also observed in the euro area.
+Figures 1-5 present all the above described uncertainty proxies for Portugal.
+As there is no track record of "known" uncertainty levels for the Portuguese economy, with which to compare the evolution of the uncertainty indicators, a graphical inspection can therefore only assess whether that evolution is plausible.
+Thus, we start by checking whether the peaks in the uncertainty indicators coincide with potentially relevant political/economic events, both domestic and international.
+The shaded areas in the charts identify